Mark Fairchild, Ph.D.

 To be considered for admission to the MS program in color science, candidates must fulfill the following requirements:

-Students seeking RIT-funded scholarships and assistantships should apply to the Color Science Ph.D. program (which is identical to the MS program in the first two years).
+Students seeking RIT-funded scholarships and assistantships should apply to the color science Ph.D. program (which is identical to the MS program in the first two years).
 Currently, assistantships are only available for qualified color science applicants to the Ph.D. program.
-Applicants seeking financial assistance from RIT must submit all application documents to the Office of Graduate Enrollment Services by January 15 for the next academic year.
+Partial tuition scholarships are available for the MS program.
+Applicants seeking financial assistance from RIT must submit all application documents to the Office of Graduate and Part-time Enrollment Services by January 15 for the next academic year.

 The RIT Office of Career Services and Cooperative Education website provides information pertaining to student skills and capabilities, salary data, career information, job outcomes, and contact information for the Career Services Coordinator by program.